North-Country-Chapel/audacity_automate_ftp/README.md

 # audacity_automate_ftp

-Using an existing Audacity macro, this script downloads the newest file on a FTP site, opens it in Audacity, reads in the mp3, runs the macro, fixes the mangled ID3 tags, and uploads/overwrites the original file on the FTP site.
+Using an existing Audacity macro, this script downloads the newest file on a FTP site, opens it in Audacity, runs the macro, fixes the mangled ID3 tags, and uploads/overwrites the original file on the FTP site.

 In Audacity, be sure to enable Preferences/Modules/mod-script-pipe and set an output directory in Preferences/Directories/Macro Output.